edgelesssys/contrast/docs/docs/howto/cluster-setup/bare-metal.md

 - A supported CPU:
   - AMD Epyc 7003 series (Milan)
   - AMD Epyc 9004 series (Genoa)
+- A Linux distribution for the Kubernetes nodes:
+  - Kernel version must be at least 6.11.
+  - The OS must be systemd-based.
+  - The Kernel must be configured to just use cgroupsv2.

 </TabItem>
 <TabItem value="intel" label="Intel TDX">